mod_auth_cas is an Apache module that uses CAS to protect static and dynamic web content.

 LoadModule auth_cas_module modules/mod_auth_cas.so

 To allow mod_auth_cas to validate the SSL connection to CAS, you need a copy of ThawtePremiumServerBundleCA.pem.
+(After January 26th, 2018, a new certificate is needed and is available at ThawtePremiumServerBundleCA-2018-v3.pem).
 Place this file in a convenient location on your server (e.g. /etc/ssl/certs) and use The CASCertificatePath directive to point to it.

 For the CAS module to be triggered, the AuthType must be set to "CAS" or "Basic" with a line like